ccollicutt/ccollicutt.github.io/_posts/2022-05-11-creating-custom-secure-software-supply-chains.md

         secretName: registry-credentials
 ```

-To use this we'll need a scan policy.
+Ok, great.
+To do image scanning we'll need a scan policy.

 ## Scan Policy

 Next we need a scan policy.

 >NOTE: We are only looking for "Critical" vulnerabilities.
-Those will fail, everything else will pass.
+Those will fail, everything else will pass the scan test.

 ```
 apiVersion: scanning.apps.tanzu.vmware.com/v1beta1